PythonRSAS/pythonrsas.github.io/_posts/2022-07-15-1-Financial-concepts-revisit.md

 Mathematics relies on simplifications.

 # Bets
-A lot of financial products are bets.
+Most financial products are bets: forwards, options, swaps, FX swaps,... etc.
 ## Forward
 Forward is agreeing to buy/sell something at sometime in the future at a price.
+It is a bet.

 **Buyer vs. seller**
 **Agreed price vs. market price** at the time

 Forwards are the riskiest financial contracts.

-PSE: our position in the deal is long.
-So client will owe us when it rises.
-When it is strongr than ..., then the client owe us.
-Then we have credit risk.

-PSE is $400 million.
-Is it a lot or not?
-I am afraid that number tells me absolutely nothing.
-Need 2 more things:
-1. Forward rate used for calculating the PSE, i.e. PSE rate
-2. Volatility used for calculating the PSE

-Is it on the low or high, or about right.
-Then we know how much risk we are taking.
-PSE
+# Risk (not a correct view, nonetheless...)
+Where an organization makes the most money can be where the highest risks are.

+Risk departement all day long seems to think their job is to follow policy.

+Spent too much time and money on Risk & Controls, and nearly not as much on how to get the wholesale or trading business.

+# Volatility
+Unfortunately everwhere standard deviation is used to represent volatility.

+# Rates
+Rates are rental fees for rental of money.

+# SOFR
+Overnight repo rate.
+The current "risk free" rate used in the U.S..